Yakir Aharonov: Biography

 Yakir Aharonov was born in Haifa.
 He received his undergraduate education at the Technion – Israel Institute of Technology in Haifa, graduating with a BSc in 1956.
 He continued his graduate studies at the Technion and then moved to Bristol University, UK together with his doctoral advisor David Bohm, receiving a Ph.D. degree in 1960.
-Aharonov later taught at the Brandeis University from 1960 to 1961 and the Yeshiva University from 1964 to 1967, both in the United States.
+Aharonov later taught at Brandeis University from 1960 to 1961 and the Yeshiva University from 1964 to 1967, both in the United States.

 Married to Nily, an educational psychologist, and father of two.
 His brother, Dov Aharonov, is a professor emeritus at the Faculty of Mathematics at the Technion, and his niece, Dorit Aharonov, is a professor at the School of Engineering and Computer Science at the Hebrew University of Jerusalem.

 Academic career

 His research interests are nonlocal and topological effects in quantum mechanics, quantum field theories and interpretations of quantum mechanics.
 In 1959, he and David Bohm proposed the Aharonov–Bohm effect for which he co-received the 1998 Wolf Prize.

 In 1988, Aharonov, David Albert, and Lev Vaidman published their theory of weak values.
 This work was motivated by Aharonov's long-time quest to experimentally verify his theory that apparently random events in quantum mechanics are caused by events in the future (two-state vector formalism).
 Verifying a present effect of a future cause requires a measurement, which would ordinarily destroy coherence and ruin the experiment.
 He and his colleagues claim that they were able to use weak measurements and verify the present effect of the future cause.
 Working with Aharon Casher, they predicted the Aharonov–Casher effect, the electrodynamic dual of the Aharonov–Bohm effect with magnetic dipoles and charges.